Congaree Fast Facts

 - In 1983 International Biosphere Reserve status was given to the park as part of the South Atlantic Coastal Plain by UNESCO (United Nations Educational, Scientific and Cultural Organization).

 - Congaree’s floodplain forest has one of the highest temperate deciduous forest canopies in the world, with an average height of over 100 feet.

 Congaree is in the state of South Carolina, right next to the major city of Columbia.
 Few national parks are so close to an urban center of this size.
 Further directions and maps can be found at Getting to Congaree.

 More About Congaree

 We have pages on all sorts of things about Congaree National Park.
-Choose from the menu above the map, or from right here.
 We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails.
 You could also check out the park’s Photo Gallery.